TACC/protx-geospatial-data/README.md

 ## Original data

-This folder contains the original data used in this docker image.
+This folder contains the original data used in this docker image:

-### Vector files

-In early versions of the portal, we were also presenting census tracs, urban areas, zip codes and dfps regions.
-Currently, we are only using county data with an outline of texas but a complete list of other geographic regions used in earlier demos can be found in [confluence](https://confluence.tacc.utexas.edu/display/UP/Demo+map+notes+for+April+15%2C+2021).

 * `texas_counties.shp` is from `/corral-secure/projects/Cooks-ProTX/spatial/tigris/texas_counties/`
 * `Texas_State_Boundary.geojson` is from https://gis-txdot.opendata.arcgis.com/datasets/texas-state-boundary/explore

+Note: In early versions of the portal, we were also presenting census tracs, urban areas, zip codes and dfps regions.
+Currently, we are only using county data with an outline of texas but a complete list of other geographic regions used in earlier demos can be found in [confluence](https://confluence.tacc.utexas.edu/display/UP/Demo+map+notes+for+April+15%2C+2021).